 Despite several significant shortcomings, the UN Climate Change Conference in Glasgow (COP26) united the globe behind the commitment to limit the warming of global climate to 1.5C degrees.
 Consigning coal to history was one of the central mission statements ahead of and during the conference.
-Just as important, though less prominent, are the implications of COP26 for the role of other fossil fuels in the global transition to net zero – most notably for gas.
+Just as important, though less prominent, are the implications of COP26 for the role of other fossil fuels in the global transition to a world post fossil fuels – most notably for gas.

-Maria Pastukhova and Lisa Fischer from E3G take a closer look at how this year’s COP will shape the future gas transition diplomacy and whether the new initiatives launched can act as a springboard for the global transition beyond fossil gas.
+Maria Pastukhova and Lisa Fischer from E3G take a closer look at how this year’s COP will shape the future gas transition diplomacy and whether the new initiatives launched can act as a springboard for the global transition to a world post fossil fuels.

 CO2 emissions from coal plateaued and oil emissions slowed in the last decade.
 Meanwhile, gas is responsible for 21% of energy-related CO2 emissions, a share that is expanding at an average rate of 3% a year – putting gas into spotlight.
 And it doesn’t stop there: Gas production, transmission and use contribute to about 45Mt/yr, or one third, of energy-related methane (CH4) emissions, the second-most potent greenhouse gas (GhG).
 Shares of both CO2 and CH4 emissions from gas production, transportation and use are on a steady rise – a trend that cannot be left unchecked and needs to be reversed.

 For long, gas has been considered the “lesser evil” and a “transition fuel” between coal and clean energy.
 It has also been positioned as critical to growth and energy access in many countries.
 COP26 has begun to challenge these assumptions: for the first time in history gas was defined as a climate issue; the need to shift precious public finance away from fossil fuels, including gas, and into clean energy was understood; boosting access to affordable and clean energy technology; and the urgency for phasing down oil and gas production.
-This unexpected attention to gas has also highlighted where the international community needs to tool up quickly to achieve an orderly and just halt to the global gas expansion.
+This unexpected attention to gas has also highlighted where the international community needs to tool up quickly to achieve an orderly and just halt to the global gas expansion and move towards a world post fossil fuels.

 Shifting gas diplomacy from security of supply towards emissions reduction